 The Advantages of a Charitable Remainder Trust

-Discover MoreSee which type of charitable trust best fits your estate plan with the FREE guide Choose From 2 Win-Win Ways to Donate.View My Guide
+Discover MoreSee which type of charitable trust best fits your estate plan with the FREE guide Trusts: Choose From Two Ways to Donate.View My Guide

 A charitable remainder trust (CRT) is a life-income gift that allows you to have an income stream during your lifetime and provide for Colorado State University later.
 A CRT may also generate a significant current federal tax income deduction.
 The added flexibility of rate and payment options not offered through other gift methods may make a CRT an excellent way to gift appreciated stock or property; because the trust is tax exempt and does not pay capital gains when assets are sold.
 There are two types of charitable remainder trusts and each has its own benefits: